intel/pailliercryptolib/README.md

 - addition of two ciphertexts
 - addition and multiplication of a ciphertext by a plaintext number

+As a public key encryption scheme, Paillier cryptosystem has three stages:

+ - Generate public-private key pair
+ - Encryption with public key
+ - Decryption with private key

-Conventional implementations of the Paillier cryptosystem utilized the GNU Multiple Precision Arithmetic Library (GMP) for handling key lengths larger than 1024 bits.
-The essential computation of the scheme relies on the modular exponentiation, and our library takes advantage of the multi-buffer modular exponentiation function (```mbx_exp_mb8```) of IPP-Crypto library.
+For increased security, typically the key length is at least 1024 bits, but recommendation is 2048 bits or larger.
+To handle such large size integers, conventional implementations of the Paillier cryptosystem utilizes the GNU Multiple Precision Arithmetic Library (GMP).
+The essential computation of the scheme relies on the modular exponentiation, and our library takes advantage of the multi-buffer modular exponentiation function (```mbx_exp_mb8```) of IPP-Crypto library, which is enabled in AVX512IFMA instruction sets supporting SKUs, such as Intel Icelake Xeon CPUs.
-As a result, on AVX512IFMA instruction enabled CPUs,

 ## Building the Library
+### Requirements
+The hardware requirement to use the library is AVX512IFMA instruction sets enabled CPUs, as listed in Intel codenames:
+ - Intel Cannon Lake
+ - Intel Ice Lake
+We are planning to add support for more SKUs.

+Currently the library has been tested and confirmed to work on Ubuntu 18.04, 20.04 and RHEL 8.4.

 ### Dependencies
-The library has been tested on Ubuntu 18.04 and 20.04

 Must have dependencies include:
 ```
 cmake >=3.15.1